mainkoon81/R-project/README.md

 ##Computing the silhouette for each observation.##
 sil.gen <- silhouette(kmcl.X$cluster, dist.lap); plot(sil.gen)

-##when k=2, in order to compare the clustering results to the class, we extract the column: "genders"##
+##when k=2, in order to compare the clustering results to the class, we extract the column: "sex"##
 colvec.gen <- as.numeric(X[,12])

 ##tabulating the results##